 (c) Before taking note in its Register, the Office of a designated Contracting Party shall examine the request referred to in paragraph (1) to determine whether the conditions specified in Article 4bis(1) of the Protocol have been met.

 (d) The goods and services concerned with replacement, listed in the national or regional registration, shall be covered by those listed in the international registration.
+Replacement may concern only some of the goods and services listed in the national or regional registration.

 (e) A national or regional registration is deemed replaced by an international registration as from the date on which that international registration takes effect in the designated Contracting Party concerned, in accordance with Article 4(1)(a) of the Protocol.